DarkGhostHunter/Larabanker/README.md

      ->middleware('larabank.protect');
 ```

-It uses the cache to save the transaction token for 5 minutes, so if the token is not valid, the whole response is aborted.
+It uses the cache to save the transaction token for 5 minutes, so if the token is no longer valid, the whole response is aborted.
 You can change the cache store and prefix with `cache` and `cache_prefix`, respectively.

 > This works for receiving the redirection from Transbank on Webpay, Webpay Mall and Oneclick Mall services.